UNIX System Laboratories, Inc. v. Berkeley Software Design, Inc.: Pretrial

-At a hearing, BSDi contended that they were using the sources freely distributed by the University of California plus six additional files.
+At a hearing, BSDi contended that they were using the sources freely distributed by the University of California, plus six additional files.
 BSDi accepted liability for their own six files, but refused to account for the other files distributed by the University of California.
-The judge agreed with BSDI's argument and told USL to restate their complaint based solely on the six files or he would dismiss it.
+The judge agreed with BSDI's argument and told USL to restate their complaint based solely on the six files, or he would dismiss it.
 Rather than narrow down their claim, USL chose to sue BSDi and the University of California, and requested a preliminary injunction on the distribution of Net/2 from both.

-In 1993, judge Dickinson R. Debevoise denied a preliminary injunction, on the grounds that USL had no valid copyright over 32V and could not show any obvious trade secret.
-Works published in the U.S. between January 1, 1978 and March 1, 1989, were subject to the provisions of 17 U.S.C. § 405(a), which required the copyright owner to properly affix a copyright notice to the work in order to claim copyright protection.
-AT&T released V32 in 1978, but omitted a notice from thousands of copies and failed to copyright 32V until 1992.
+In 1993, Judge Dickinson R. Debevoise denied a preliminary injunction on the grounds that USL had no valid copyright over UNIX/32V and could not show any obvious trade secret.
+Works published in the U.S. between January 1, 1978 and March 1, 1989, were subject to the provisions of 17 U.S.C. § 405(a), which required the copyright owner to properly affix a copyright notice to the work to claim copyright protection.
+AT&T released 32V in 1978, but omitted a notice from thousands of copies and failed to copyright 32V until 1992.